Dedicated to Maine Athletes…Past, Present & Future

 Order your own “M” plaque

-Beginning with the Class of 2013, the M Club initiated a program to award wall plaques with a chenille “M” under a plexiglas shield to all graduating University of Maine varsity letter winners.
+The M Club has been awarding wall plaques with a chenille “M” under a plexiglas shield to all graduating University of Maine varsity letter winners since 2013.

-The M Club is proud to have begun this program.
-The athletic department now awards certificates, but not actual letters, M sweaters or M jackets.
+The athletic department now awards certificates, but not actual chenille letters or the M sweaters and M jackets that you may remember.

-Former Black Bears can order the same plaque with a plate engraved with their name, sport and year of their first varsity letter.
-By doing so, alumni letter winners can not only obtain this handsome keepsake for their office or den, but will also be helping to finance the program for upcoming letter winners.
+For former Black Bears, the sweater or jacket may no longer fit, but a wall plaque is forever.
+You can order the same plaque with a plate engraved with your name, sport and year of your first varsity letter.
+By doing so, alumni letter winners can not only obtain this handsome keepsake for their offices or dens, but will also be helping to finance the program for upcoming letter winners.

-To do so, print out and fill out the order form, enclose your check to the University of Maine Alumni Association and mail as directed (ignore the directions for a red envelope).
+To do so, print out and fill out the order form, enclose your check to the University of Maine Foundation and mail as directed.
 The plaque will be mailed directly to you.

 Haskell strikes again